emilbaek/dk-emrex/docs/Using the smp-mock.md

 NCP site.
 On the NCP select the courses, and proceed through the flow and POST the results back.
 This will bring you to the /onReturn site on the smp-mock application.
-Here you should be able to view the received PDF og XML information.
+Here you should be able to view the received PDF og XML information.´

+### Testing against prod and test environments
+For testing against prod the following command can be used:

+> java -jar -Dspring.profiles.active=prod &lt;file_name&gt;.war

+For testing against the test environment use the following command

+> java -jar -Dspring.profiles.active=test &lt;file_name&gt;.war